sul-dlss/freelib-djatoka/README.md

-# freelib-djatoka
+# FreeLib-Djatoka

 This project is a fork of the aDORe-djatoka JP2 image server.
 It was created in an attempt to simplify the image server's use.
-In the process, the project's dependency on the Sun JDK was removed and additional caching and image management options were added.
+In the process, additional caching and image management options were added.
 The OpenSeadragon UI was also added as the project's preferred user interface.
-The freelib-djatoka image server can be used on its own or it can be integrated into an external content management system.
+FreeLib-Djatoka can be used on its own or it can be integrated into an external digital asset management system.
 It's currently tested with Islandora.

+The aDORe-djatoka project requires the 1.6 Sun JDK (or earlier).
+FreeLib-Djatoka requires OpenJDK 1.7 or later.

 ### Getting Started